english-blog/english-blog.github.io/_posts/2024-09-23-questions-or-silence.md

 I am imagining a futuristic version of life coaching, where two people get to meet each other.
 One person becomes a coach and another a client.

-> They see each other, maintain eye contact, exchange no words, only silence, pure non-verbal communication, the client gets the solution or clarity they were looking for, the coach feels happiness and gratitude, they shake hands, and move on.
+> They meet each other, exchange no words, only silence, pure non-verbal communication, the client gets the solution or clarity they were looking for, the coach feels happiness and gratitude, they shake hands, and move on.

 Wouldn't that be a wonderful coaching session?
 What would you name, such a practice?

 Your mind may be racing with the reasons why this wouldn't work and how absurd this imagination is.
 I understand that.
 My mind has the same doubts too.